-On the “contemporary” fourth floor, my room is also designed with peace and contemplation in mind (no televisions or telephones) but with modern desks, sliding wardrobe doors and ensuite bathrooms.
+On the “contemporary” fourth floor, my room is also designed with peace and contemplation in mind.
+There are no televisions or telephones but there are modern desks, sliding wardrobe doors and ensuite bathrooms.

 The bedding and towels are comfortable, natural fibers, and I fall in love with the soft-as-butter bathrobe.

-Quiet corridors lined with photographs and artifacts lead to rooms where yoga, meditation, creativity, and wellness classes occur as part of the daily program, which also includes guided walks, qi gong, and discussions promoting balance and inner peace.
+Quiet corridors lined with photographs and artifacts lead to rooms where yoga, meditation, creativity and wellness classes occur as part of the daily program.
+Other activities include guided walks, qi gong, and discussions promoting balance and inner peace.

 I peruse the list and decide to join the Awakening Series my first morning.
 Gentle stretching that includes breathing movement and meditation both wake me up and ground my spirit.

-As I rise from my mat for a posture, I spot three sisters strolling in the front garden just outside the window, a surprise I find both spiritual and surprisingly touching.
+As I look up from my mat, I spot three sisters strolling in the front garden just outside the window.
+I find this both spiritual and surprisingly touching.